ArpitSahoo/Meal-Planning/README.md

 └── recipebook/
 └── RecipeStorageTest.java
 ```

-[//]: # (TODO: Describe the structure of your project here.
-How have you used packages in your structure.
-Where are all sourcefiles stored.
-Where are all JUnit-test classes stored. etc.)
+The project is structured in a simple manner.
+Under the main package, you will find various sub-packages.
+Every class are in their respective packages,
+and all the user interaction classes are in the **userinterface** package.

+All the test classes are under the package called **test**.

 ## Link to repository

-[//]: # (TODO: Include a link to your GitHub repository here.)
 This is the link to the git repository:
 https://github.com/NTNU-BIDATA-IDATG1003-2024/meal-planning-ArpitSahoo.git

 ## How to run the project
-The FridgeApp is the main class and it there you have to run the application.
+The FridgeApp serves as the main entry point for the application.
-It initializes UserInterface class which initializes the other classes and so on.
+It initializes the UserInterface, which is placed within a try-block
+to ensure robust error handling.
+A catch-block is also included to handle any
+exceptions that may occur.

-Once you have started the application you will be welcomed with a choice screen.
+Once the application starts, you will be greeted with a choice screen where '
-Here you can choose different commands to execute.
+you can select different commands to execute.

-The application will only exit when commanded to exit.
+The application will only exit when explicitly commanded to do so.

-[//]: # (TODO: Describe how to run your project here.
-What is the main class?
-What is the main method?
-What is the input and output of the program?
-What is the expected behaviour of the program?)

 ## How to run the tests

 [//]: # (TODO: Describe how to run the tests here.)
-It is highly recommended to clean and compile before running test.
-Click on the Maven
+It is highly recommended to clean and compile before running tests.
-button on top left and click on the test.
-It will be prompted that the test has passed.
+Click on the Maven button on the top left and select 'test'.
+It will prompt that the tests have passed.
 ## References
 Codes that have been used from websites or ChatGPT, have been referenced as
 a comment in the code.